+Are you getting SMTP errors when sending emails?
 As a high volume email sender, you put a lot of effort in to making sure the emails you send are getting to the inbox successfully.
 If your email isn’t making it to the recipient as intended, you could be wasting a lot of time, energy, and potential business.
-If you are getting SMTP error codes indicating there is an underlying issue in your email delivery, you can use this guide to better understand what the error codes mean and how they impact your deliverability.
+If you are getting SMTP error codes indicating there is an underlying issue in your email delivery, you can use this guide to better understand what SMTP error codes mean and how they impact your deliverability.

 What is an SMTP Error Code?

-A response code is a three digit code that the servers use to communicate throughout the email sending process.
-This response code can be good, like 250 (The requested action was taken) or it can be bad, an error code, that indicates the end of server communication like 550 (The request failed).
+An SMTP response code is a three digit code that the servers use to communicate throughout the email sending process.
+This response code can be good, like 250 (The requested action was taken) or it can indicate an that there was a communication error.
+If there is a communication error, you will receive an SMTP error code — a message that indicates the specific problem; like the end of server communication which is error code 550 (The request failed).

 - 220 – The SMTP server is ready